enterspeedhq/enterspeed-docs/docs/getting-started/environment-clients.md

 - Product recommendation system: Restrict to `product` and `category` indices only
 - Content migration tool: Use `cms*` pattern for all CMS-related schemas

-### Source API Index Scopes
+### Auto indices

-When your environment client has Source API access, you can optionally restrict it to specific source group and entity type combinations:
+You can also optionally restrict Query API access to specific auto-indexed source group and entity type combinations:

-- **All sources (default)** - Access to all source entities
+- **All sources (default)** - Access to all auto-indexed source entities
 - **Specific combinations** - Access only to selected source group + entity type pairs (e.g., `cms:page`, `shop:product`)
 - **Wildcard patterns** - Access to all entity types within a source group (e.g., `cms:*`)